fragmuffin/howto-micropython/examples/README.md

 These examples exhibit some or all functionality shown in the slides.

+## Examples are for pyboard

+These examples have only been tested on `pyboard` v1.1.

+Furthermore: any examples that `import pyb` probably won't work on anything else.

 ## Running an example

 Copy the entire contents of an example folder onto a blank micro SD card.